CloseTo100/ncc-tuts-ninja/README.md

 ## Global Node Context environment
 * global object is working like the same as the window object
-    * can check blobal object method by console.log(global)
+    * can check global object method by console.log(global)
     * global.setTimeout can use or setTimeout like window object
 * Method for check directory of the file using console.log(__dirname);
 * Method for check directory with file name of the file using console.log(__filename);